ishangujarathi/namaste_react/README.md

 -> Jest Configuration(npx jest --init)
 -> Selected jsdom as environment where our testcases will be executed/runned.The goal of the jsdom is to emulate enough of a subset of a web browser to be useful for testing.
 -> Install jsdom library.
+-> Whenever we are testing any UI Component inside React, we will have to render the component first on the jsdom.
+-> Install @babel/preset-react -> to maje JSX work in test cases -> Include @babel/preset-react inside my Babel Config -> Install npm i -D @testing-library/jest-dom

 # Steps to write tests: